osartun/Backbone.Undo.js/README.md

         myModel.get("foo"); // => 1

-Pass `true` to activate *Magic Condensation*.
+Pass `true` to activate *Magic Fusion*.
 That way you undo the complete last set of actions that happened at once.

 #### redo		`undoManager.redo([magic])`